Ona·AI & AgentsAgentic orchestrationInfrastructure0-1

 9×

-By 2025, AI was finally good at generating code.
+By 2025, AI was good at generating code.
 You could hand a ticket to an agent, get a fix, and ship a PR in minutes.
-This worked for a single repository, but the model collapsed when the same change needed to be applied to 500 repos at once.
+Distributing that fix across 500 repos was still a manual problem.

 The approach